 Best Pre-Med Major Based on Matriculation Rate

 When considering the best majors for medical school, one statistic you can look at is matriculation rate.
 This lets you know, of incoming students with various majors, how many enrolled as a student.
-Here’s how the data breaks down by undergraduate major.
+Here’s how the data breaks down by undergraduate major for 2024-2025, according to the Association of American Medical Colleges (AAMC).

-As you can see, humanities and math majors have the highest matriculation rates into medical school, while specialized health sciences majors have the lowest.
-This data doesn’t necessarily mean that humanities and math are the best pre-med majors, though.
+As you can see, math and humanities majors have the highest matriculation rates into medical school, while “other” and specialized health sciences majors have the lowest.
+This data doesn’t necessarily mean that these are the best pre-med majors, though.

 By contrast, health sciences students have various fields open to them and may choose to go to nursing school or another alternative program rather than enrolling in medical school.
 The cost of medical school and the length and rigor of the program can mean it’s not for everyone.